CBI (film series): Films

 Sethurama Iyer (Malayalam: സേതുരാമയ്യര്) is a fictional character and the protagonist of the CBI film series.
 The character was played by Mammootty in all the films.
 He is an investigative officer of the Central Bureau of Investigation (CBI).
 Iyer's popularity is attributed to the fact that he uses his brain rather than brawn to solve cases.

-A sixth film in the franchise has announced by the director K. Madhu himself.
+A sixth film in the franchise was announced by the director K. Madhu himself.
 The writer S. N. Swamy said he is not sure that whether he will be part of the crew.

 Cast and characters

 Central characters Mammootty, Jagathy and Mukesh as CBI officers.